nitrictech/docs/docs/guides/serverless-rest-api-example.md

 | `DELETE`   | /profiles/{id} | Delete a profile                 |
 | `PUT`      | /profiles/{id} | Update a profile                 |

-3. Running locally for testing
+3. Run locally for testing
 4. Deploy to a cloud of your choice
 5. (Optional) Add handlers for the following API operations